Fake news is big news. Fake news is HUGE.

 They say the truth is out there, but is it?

 Some people have suggested that truth, like NATO, is obsolete because it was designed many, many years ago.
 And we're not interested in the past now.
 The past is passed.
 The past is past it.
 It's passé.

 Troy: All the old bench certainties have gone.

-So in this world of modern mythologies, how do we know what's real and what's fake?
+So in this world of modern mythologies, how do we know what's real and what's a fallax?

 Troy: Well, some smart librarians have come up with a simple guide on how to spot fake news.

-Yes, librarians are good people so we should listen to them.
+Yes, librarians are good people.
+Some of them are very attractive young women so we should listen to them.